MOberlechner/soda/README.md

 New and better implementation of SODA ...

+### References:
+- **package opt_einsum:** Daniel G. A. Smith and Johnnie Gray, opt_einsum - A Python package for optimizing contraction order for einsum-like expressions.
+Journal of Open Source Software, 2018, 3(26), 753

 ## Setup

 Note: These setup instructions assume a Linux-based OS and uses python 3.8.10 (or higher).